 Catherine Lewis, LCSW, MS, is a Co-Director of the Ackerman Foster Care and Adoption Project.
-Ms. Lewis has extensive experience working with families who have experienced trauma and has served in leadership positions at several New York City social service agencies.
-She has presented nationally and internationally on the best practices of working with families.
-Ms. Lewis maintains a small private practice in New York City and Westport, Connecticut, working with families, couples, and children.
+Ms. Lewis has extensive experience working with families who have experienced trauma and has served in leadership positions at several New York City social service agencies and has presented nationally and internationally on the best practices of working with families.
+Ms. Lewis maintains a private practice in New York City and Westport, Connecticut, working with families, couples, and children.
 In Connecticut, Ms. Lewis serves as the Co-Director of the Fairfield Chapter of A Home Within, a national network of volunteer mental health professionals who provide therapy for children in foster care.

 Date: Friday, December 8, 2017